 Disabled students’ allowance

 Disabled students’ allowances (DSA) are intended to help with additional expenditure for the costs of study-related requirements that may be incurred as a result of disability, mental health problem or specific learning difficulty that means additional support is needed to undertake a research council funded studentship.
-For further details, please see the UK Research and Innovation (UKRI) website.
+For further details, please see UKRI: Funding for research training.

 Doctoral training partnership supplement

-- Opportunities to provide training with industry or at the interdisciplinary interface
+- opportunities to provide training in partnership working with industry or at the interdisciplinary interface, including internships/placements and collaborative training

 The award replaces a number of bespoke schemes previously available from the MRC, such as individual overseas fieldwork allowances and in vivo science strategic skills awards.
 Universities with flexible training awards are able to make local decisions on who will benefit most from further support.
 They are able to use the funds to support all MRC-funded PhD students at their institution; interested students should seek guidance from their university on support available.